-To begin, this panel will briefly trace the history of the constitutional rule and highlight the principles that it illustrates, thereby locating the potential tension between law enforcement and individual rights within the federal constitutional framework.
-The panel will then explore the ways in which policing and interrogation have evolved around Miranda while focusing on the issue of juvenile waiver of Miranda rights.
+To begin, this panel briefly traced the history of the constitutional rule and highlighted the principles that it illustrates, thereby locating the potential tension between law enforcement and individual rights within the federal constitutional framework.
+The panel then explored the ways in which policing and interrogation have evolved around Miranda while focusing on the issue of juvenile waiver of Miranda rights.

-Speakers include Chantá Parker (moderator), Marsha Levick, Krisin Henning, and
+Speakers included Chantá Parker (moderator), Marsha Levick, Krisin Henning, and

 Panel 3: “State of the Court: The Supreme Court and the Reality of Criminal Justice”

-This panel will seek to understand how the Supreme Court incorporates (or doesn’t incorporate) the realities of the criminal justice system.
-The discussion will begin by focusing on Miranda and related cases including Montejo, Salinas, and Berghuis.
-The panel will then apply this framework to examine how the Court incorporates criminal justice realities in Fourth Amendment cases, while specifically focusing on Riley, Strieff, and Heien.
+This panel sought to understand how the Supreme Court incorporates (or doesn’t incorporate) the realities of the criminal justice system.
+The discussion began by focusing on Miranda and related cases including Montejo, Salinas, and Berghuis.
+The panel then applied this framework to examine how the Court incorporates criminal justice realities in Fourth Amendment cases, while specifically focusing on Riley, Strieff, and Heien.

-Speakers include Ames Grawert (moderator), Ting Ting Cheng, and Timothy Koller.
+Speakers included Ames Grawert (moderator), Ting Ting Cheng, and Timothy Koller.